 2005 AAS Winner.
 The name says it all.
 Judges raved about the sweet tomato flavor.
 The half-ounce dark pink fruit has a sugar content of 9.5%, higher than most others.
 The fruit is produced in clusters like grapes and can be eaten like them.
 Sugary tomatoes have a distinct shape; they are oval with a pointed blossom end.
 In addition to the flavor, Sugary plants produced a high yield with a noticeable lack of cracked fruit.
 Look for ripe fruit on the strong semi-indeterminate vines within 60 days from transplanting into warm, prepared garden soil or large containers.
 Plants are vigorous and may need pruning to contain growth.
-Sugary should set a new standard for ‘cherry’ sized tomatoes with a sweet flavor.
-Please call the store (740) 763-2873 for availability, prices, and sizes.
+Sugary should set a new standard for cherry-sized tomatoes with a sweet flavor.

 Photo Courtesy of © All American Selections